Zyst/vscode-babel/README.md

 It should display Javascript (Babel) as current mode when you open js files in the status bar

 ### I installed this, my coloring looks even worse now
-This grammar emits specific token types that are not widely supported (but improve on the default ones).
+This grammar emits specific grammar token types that are not widely supported (but improve on the default ones).
 Any theme can color those tokens, however currently the only theme i know that does is [Spacemacs Theme](https://github.com/dzannotti/vscode-theme-spacemacs)

 **Enjoy!**